wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 ### Amazon AWS networking

+Amazon makes users specify the region to use.
+However, since Amazon usually makes new services first avilable on its <strong>us-east-1</strong> (Virginia) region, that data center is most prone to overloading and thus down-time.

 Amazon's own <a target="_blank" href="http://ec2-reachability.amazonaws.com/">EC2 Reachability Test</a> does not provide ping speeds to <strong>specific IP addresses</strong> within each availability zone within each region, but a green icon when it can be currently reached at any speed.